genewongs/WarRoom/README.md

 War Room is a multi-user interactive board game visualizer that integrates live chat, auto batttle, customized monster creation feature, providing an online space for friends to hang out.

 ## Installation
-This application is run based on Node.js.
+This application runs based on Node.js.
 To intsall, run

 `
  npm install